ComposeCode/Hadoop-course-helper/chapter1/section1.md

 - Apache Knox is the perimeter gateway protecting a Hadoop cluster.
 It provides a single point of authentication into a Hadoop cluster.

-- Apache Ranger is a centralized security framework offering fine-grained.
+- Apache Ranger is a centralized security framework offering fine-grained policy controls for HDFS, Hive, KBase, Knox, Storm, Kafka and Solr.
+Using the ranger console, security administrators can easily manage policies for access to files, directories, databases, tables and columns.
+These policies can be set for individual users or groups within Hadoop.

+### Hortonworks Data Platform (HDP)

+HDP (HortonWorks Data Platform) is an open enterprise version of Hadoop distributed by Hortonworks.
+It includes a single installation utility that installs many of the Apache Hadoop software frameworks.
+Even the installer is pure Hadoop.

+The main benefit to using the HDP distribution is that HortonWorks has tested the distribution thoroughly.

+###